-- also not to be reported in market risk templates.
-Economic hedges are treated according to the market risk methodology. - 45.Conversely, the estimation of REA follows the CRR/CRD definition of credit risk.
-Therefore, exposures subject to CCR and fair value positions (FVOCI and FVPL) are to be included. - 46.
-Specific requirements for securitisation positions are separately covered in section 2.7. - 47.
+- 46.Hedge-accounting hedges related to positions within the scope of this section can be considered only to the extent that they are already reflected in CRM or substitution effects as of the reference date i.e. there should be no additional offsetting impact from the hedging instruments in hedge-accounting portfolios measured at cost.
+These hedging instruments are also not to be reported in market risk templates.
+Economic hedges are treated according to the market risk methodology. - 47.Conversely, the estimation of REA follows the CRR/CRD definition of credit risk.
+Therefore, exposures subject to CCR and fair value positions (FVOCI and FVPL) are to be included. - 48.Specific requirements for securitisation positions are separately covered in section 2.7. - 49.
 The methodology described in this section also applies to the capital charge for IRC (see section 3.8).